 Q. Is there a television on board?

 Cabins are equipped with flat screen TV/DVD players (except La Pinta) and there's a collection of DVDs available on board for you to borrow from in the main lounge.
 The main lounge also features a large flat screen TV.
 While television channels are unavailable due to the remote areas we visit, vessels that have a bow cam will broadcast over one of the channels.
 Daily updates, menus, and schedules can also be viewed on TV.

 Q. What types of amenities do you have on board?

 Each vessel in the fleet also has an iron on board, but remember, dress is casual so no need to be perfectly pressed.
 For amenities specific to each vessel, consult our vessel comparison chart.

 Q. How are onboard charges handled?

 Q: Do you have connecting cabins?

 La Pinta is the only ship in our fleet with adjoining/connecting cabins, but it only operates in Galapagos.
 When considering our other destinations, keep in mind that all of our ships are small and intimate, so you can certainly book cabins adjacent or across the hall to each other (based on availability).

 Q. Do you offer celebrations on board for special occasions?

 We love all reasons for revelry!
 Our crew is happy to help you celebrate a special event during your trip, such as a birthday, honeymoon, or anniversary.
 Let us know of your special occasion when you submit your Mandatory Online Guest Form.
 Please note, small ships come with small galleys and we are unable to accommodate requests for individual cakes, etc.

 Q. Is smoking allowed on board?

-Smoking is prohibited anywhere inside the vessels.
-Smoking is only allowed on the outer aft deck in a designated smoking area.
-To protect the environment, guests should use the ashtrays provided and never toss cigarettes and cigars overboard.
+Vaping or smoking tobacco products is prohibited anywhere inside the vessels.
+Vaping or smoking is only allowed on the outer aft deck in a designated smoking area.
+To protect the environment, guests should use the ashtrays provided and never toss cigarettes/cigars overboard.